 |Full Year||Begins mid-August to the end of May until coursework is completed|

 Perhaps the most distinctive feature of the Leiden exchange is that our students participate directly in a Dutch law school.
 The Leiden courses are neither especially designed for nor run by Americans.
 This means that the Connecticut students have not only the opportunity to take some interesting international and foreign law subjects, but also are, for a time, students in a foreign law school.
-Here are examples of how this foreign learning experience is of considerable cultural and educational benefit:

 A picturesque Dutch town, Leiden is located in the center of the Amsterdam, Rotterdam, Hague urban triangle.
 With a fascinating blend of old and modern architecture, the inner city is largely unchanged over the last two centuries, containing some 1200 buildings of historic interest, many located alongside the town's picturesque canals.
 In the center of the tulip growing district, its canals, parks and gardens are regularly enjoyed by its residents through morning, midafternoon and evening strolls.